silenceonthelam/CSS-photo-manipulator/README.md

 # CSS-photo-manipulator

-Manipulate a photo with CSS.
+Manipulate a photo with CSS using blend-modes, filters, and transforms.